h365chen/socassess/docs/src/unexpected_failures.md

     pass
 ```

-Apparently the assessment creator has coded several novice-friendly message to
+The assessment creator has coded several novice-friendly messages to aid
-aid students to interpret the feedback.
+students in interpreting the feedback.
 Ideally, the test case should only fail
-in those assertions.
+at those assertions.
 However, this code can also fail at the line:

 ```python
     ans = list(map(int, lines[0].split()))
 ```

-It can fail since the student's program may simply output non-integer
+This failure can occur because the student's program may output non-integer
-characters, failling the `map(int, ...)`.
-The feedback, in this case, will be:
+characters, causing the `map(int, ...)` to fail.
+The resulting feedback would
+be:

 ```text
 ValueError: invalid literal for int() with base 10: 'mode'
 ```

-This is not novice-friendly.
-Even worse, it has nothing to do with C.
+This feedback is not novice-friendly and, even worse, it is unrelated to C
+programming.

-So the point I would like to mention here is that most of the time, what we want
+The point I want to make here is that most of the time, we want the test case to
-is to ensure the test case to only fail at assertions (or any place that is
+fail only at assertions or at any place that is expected.
+If the test case fails
-expected).
-If the test case failed at a place outside assertions.
-This is what I
-referred to as an unexpected failure.
+outside of assertions, this is what I refer to as an *unexpected failure*.

 ## Solution

-The solution is actually simple: for any test case that contains non-assertion
+The solution is actually quite simple: for any test case that contains
-code, we code an outcome *flipped* version.
+non-assertion code, we code an outcome *flipped* version.

 ```python
 def test_a():